Pirate-ai001/CleanReturn-for-ES-DE/README.md

 [EPIC]
 EPIC_SHORTCUTS_PATH=G:\ES-DE\Roms\Windows\Epic Shortcuts
 ```

-⚠️ Important: CleanReturn.config must be placed in:
+### ⚠️ Important: CleanReturn.config must be placed in:
 * ES-DE\Scripts\CleanReturn\CleanReturn.config
   If the file is missing or in the wrong place, templates will fail with a clear error message:

-Do not keep the config inside other folders (e.g. `CleanReturn-for-ES-DE`).
-Only the `CleanReturn` folder should live inside `Scripts`.
+> **⚠️ CRITICAL ERROR: CleanReturn.config not found.**
+> Please ensure the config is copied and correctly named in the Scripts folder.

+- The new templates are designed to be robust, but the config must be named `CleanReturn.config` and be present in the main **Scripts folder** next to `CleanReturn.ps1`.

 ## 3. Pick a Template